uclibs/scholar_use_cases/display_download/display_download_use_cases.md

 `Done looks like:` I have some type of dashboard to control the way that item lists are displayed on my collection page

+<i>Use case needs to be broken down into components for issue development</i>

 ##Submission 17 - View from the catalog (when browsing collections) \# Early Adopter
 `As a:` repository user